Skip to content

 5-Fluorouracil (5-FU) eye drops:

-• 1% solution, 4 times daily
+• 1% ophthalmic solution, 4 times daily

 This is considered for periorbital tumors of stage T2c or higher.

-• External beam radiation therapy (55–66 Gy): considered effective for local control, but the optimal dose has not been established.
+• External beam radiation therapy (55–66 Gy): Considered effective for local control, but the optimal dose has not been established.

-• In a study of 13 cases by Hata (2012), a 5-year local progression-free rate of 100% was reported 4).
+• Hata (2012) reported a 5-year local progression-free rate of 100% in 13 cases4).

 A